-A tribute to Purdue Graduates in the US space program
+A tribute to Purdue Graduates in the U.S space program

 Purdue University has played a leading role in providing the nation with engineers who have designed, built, tested, and flown the many vehicles that have changed the face of space exploration during the 20th Century and at the beginning of this second century of flight.
-Purdue University is justifiably proud to be known as the "Cradle of Astronauts," and has now produced 22 graduates selected as NASA astronauts.
+Purdue University is justifiably proud to be known as the "Cradle of Astronauts," and has now produced 24 graduates to be selected as NASA astronauts.

-One of two female Purdue astronauts, Dr. Janice Voss served on STS-99 (February 2000) aboard Endeavour on The Shuttle Radar Topography Mission that mapped more than 47 million miles of the Earth's land surface.
+One of two female Purdue graduates, Dr. Janice Voss served on STS-99 (February 2000) aboard Endeavour on The Shuttle Radar Topography Mission that mapped more than 47 million miles of the Earth's land surface.
 Dr. Mary Ellen Weber served as both medical officer and primary contingency space walk crewmember during mission on STS-70, Discovery, in July 1995.

 In February 2001, Mark Polansky piloted Atlantis on mission STS-98, which continued the task of building and enhancing the International Space Station, Alpha, by delivering and installing the U.S. laboratory module Destiny.
-During STS-110 in April 2002, Mission Specialist Jerry Ross set a new record for U.S.spacewalks.
+During STS-110 in April 2002, Mission Specialist Jerry Ross set a new record for U.S. spacewalks.
 Over a period of 17 years from 1985-2002, Ross has performed nine spacewalks totaling 58 hours 18 minutes.
 During this flight, the crew were awakened to "I am an American" performed by the Purdue University Band and dedicated to Ross.